Sun 15 May

 How much to donate to charity?

 How to donate?
-How to charity?
+How to give to charity?

 Where to donate?

-What is anonymous donations?
+What are anonymous donations?

-Why should one donate to temple?
+Why should one donate to the temple?

-Why should one donate to poor?
+Why should one donate to the poor?

 How to make good use of money?